About

 Sam Amos

-“I remember watching a short film as a kid that featured Breaking captured from above in black and white, set to slow classical music.
-We typically associate Breaking with very high energy or in a competitive setting, but this film presented it in a completely different light.
-This was what sparked my interest in filmmaking.”
+❝I remember watching a short film as a kid that featured Breaking captured from above in black and white, set to slow classical music.
+It presented the culture in a completely different light - stripping away the competition and focusing on the form.
+That shift in perspective is what sparked my interest in filmmaking.❞

 Want to make something together?